Consensys/orion/documentation/development/machine_setup.md

 brew install caskroom/versions/java8
 `

-## Install gradle
+## Install Gradle

 `
 brew install gradle
 `

-You'll also want to setup a JAVA_HOME so gradle will play nicely and compile using java 8.
+You'll also want to setup a JAVA_HOME so Gradle will play nicely and compile using Java 8.
 ```
 export JAVA_HOME="$(/usr/libexec/java_home -v 1.8)"
 ```